Academy of Fitness Professionals Logo

 To ascertain your current level of flexibility and optimise pain free posture, booking a postural assessment with a qualified Personal Trainer is a great starting point.
 The assessment process will identify your tight over-active and lazy under-active muscles that are affecting your health and well-being.

-Armed with this information, your Personal Trainer can develop a plan to lengthen and strengthen your physique.
+Armed with this information, a Personal Trainer can develop a plan to lengthen and strengthen your physique.

 Techniques To Stay Flexible – A Long Term View